 User experience (UX) designers take a user-first approach to product development.
 As more businesses recognize the benefits of keeping their customers front and center, the demand for professionals with UX skills continues to grow.

-If you’re interested in a career in UX design, you may be wondering how you can build these in-demand skills and gain the experience needed to get a job.
-More advanced UX designers may be looking for ways to validate their skills to potential employers.
-UX certification programs and bootcamps provide an opportunity to meet these needs.
+If you’re interested in landing an entry-level UX design job, you may be wondering how you can build these in-demand skills and gain experience.
+More advanced UX designers, on the other hand, may be looking for ways to validate their skills to potential employers.
+UX certification programs and bootcamps provide an opportunity to meet both needs.

 Let’s take a closer look at ten common certifications, certificates, and bootcamps to consider.
 After, we'll discuss how to evaluate a certification program to match your career goals.

 By completing the Google UX Design Professional Certificate, available through Coursera, you can equip yourself with the job-ready skills you’ll need for an entry-level role in UX design.
 This beginner-friendly program lets you learn at your own pace from professional UX designers at Google as you build a foundation in UX principles, best practices, research methods, and tools like Figma and Adobe XD.